cl-library-docs/common-lisp-libraries/docs/cl-ppcre.md

 ***

-CL-PPCRE is a Portable Perl-compatible Regular Expressions library for Common Lisp.
+CL-PPCRE is a Portable Perl-Compatible Regular Expressions library for Common Lisp.
 This is also thread-safe, and allows specifying [regular expressions using S-expressions](#using-s-expressions).

-## Getting Started
+## GETTING STARTED

 ### Using perl regex